vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 - Physics and chemistry of high-activity-level matter
 - Radiotracer studies

-Because of the small amounts of materials involved, the presence of radioachitivy, and the frequent need to deal with short-lived nuclei, these techniques are not the same as ordinary chemical techniques.
+Because of the small amounts of materials involved, the presence of radioactivity, and the frequent need to deal with short-lived nuclei, these techniques are not the same as ordinary chemical techniques.

 The range of activity levels in radiochemical procedures ranges from pCi to MCi.
 For the sake of discussion let us assume an activity level D, typical of radiotracer experiments 1uCi, and a nucleus with mass number A~100.
 If we assume a half-life for this radionuclide of 3 d, the number of nuclei present can be calculated from the equation,